Performance¶

 Python Interpreter Libraries |

-s is straightforward (as opposed to comparing, say, two str
+interval.
+Comparing two floats is straightforward (as opposed to comparing, say, two strs—if their lengths are

 different, they may introduce noise in the benchmarks).
 Before every benchmark, the random number generator was seeded